Protection of all nondefective twofold degeneracies by anti-unitary symmetries in non-Hermitian systems

 Our model Hamiltonian accommodates various quantum phases, including the linear Weyl and quadratic double-Weyl semimetals as well as the trivial and topological band insulators; see the SM for details~\cite{SuppMat}.
-In the following, we focus on exploring various parameter regimes within which non-defective degeneracies find room to emerge.
+In the following, I focus on exploring various parameter regimes within which nondefective degeneracies find room to emerge.

-\paragraph{\bf Non-defective degeneracies at $t_{1}=g_{a}=g_{b}=v=0$.---} The first parameter regime in which non-defective degeneracies arise is at $t_{1}=g_{a}=g_{b}=v=0$.
+\paragraph{\bf nondefective degeneracies at $t_{1}=g_{a}=g_{b}=v=0$.---} The first parameter regime in which nondefective degeneracies arise is at $t_{1}=g_{a}=g_{b}=v=0$.
 Here the model Hamiltonian merely comprises nearest-neighbor hopping terms, i.e., $\HH=\HH_{0}$; see the SM~\cite{SuppMat}.
-Setting $0< \gamma < \pi/2$ in $\HH$ leads to observing non-defective degeneracies in the band structure of our system.
+Setting $0< \gamma < \pi/2$ in $\HH$ leads to observing nondefective degeneracies in the band structure of our system.
 Fig.~\ref{fig:Spectra_all} depicts the real~(a) and imaginary~(b) parts of the spectrum at $\gamma =0.5$, $g_{x}=0.5$ and $g_{y}=0.3$.
-The non-defective degeneracies, indicated by black points, appear at the $X$ points at $(k_{x},k_{y})=(\pm \pi/2,\pm \pi/2)$ shown in the inset of Fig.~\ref{fig:lattice_BZI}, when $\cos(k_{x})=\cos(k_{y})=0$.
+The nondefective degeneracies, indicated by black points, appear at the $X$ points at $(k_{x},k_{y})=(\pm \pi/2,\pm \pi/2)$ shown in the inset of Fig.~\ref{fig:lattice_BZI} when $\cos(k_{x})=\cos(k_{y})=0$.